mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 There are 10 non–Imperial worlds in the subsector, not counting the Droyne ones.
-Most are located to Rimward of the Imperial zone, in the direction of what some Imperials call the ‘Outrim Void’ even though it is only Rimward of the Marches and is hardly a void.
+Most are located to Rimward of the Imperial zone, in the direction of what some Imperials call the 'Outrim Void' even though it is only Rimward of the Marches and is hardly a void.
 The term was probably first coined in an entertainment show and seems

 to have stuck.
-In any case, travel ‘outrim’ into Menorial subsector via Five Sisters is discouraged by the authorities.
+In any case, travel 'outrim' into Menorial subsector via Five Sisters is discouraged by the authorities.
 Despite this, exploratory trade missions do occasionally crawl along the Spinward Main all the way to Five Sisters and then head out into the relative